open2c/coolpuppy/README.md

 ## Usage

+Some examples to get you started are available here: https://github.com/Phlya/coolpuppy/blob/master/docs/Examples.ipynb

-Help message should help you get started to use the tool.
+Help message should help you with the details.
 It is a single command that has a lot of options and can do a lot of things!

 ```
 Usage: coolpup.py [-h] [--pad PAD] [--minshift MINSHIFT] [--maxshift MAXSHIFT]